ixofoundation/ixo-blockchain/README.md

 [![LoC](https://tokei.rs/b1/github/ixofoundation/ixo-blockchain)](https://github.com/ixofoundation/ixo-blockchain)

 This is the official repository for the Impact Hub (ImpactHub)

+## Notice
+The IXO team is in the process of upgrading this repository better align with our new standards and goals.
+Exciting things will soon come, but not without making some fundamental and overdue changes that might cause confusion for some.

+### Mini Changelog
+- Upgraded to cosmos-sdk 0.45
+- Introducing of github actions to help automate some tasks.
+(Note this will be improved as we get more functionality in place)
+- The `master` was renamed to `main` wil no longer represent the latest stable version but should represent the next feature release.
+- As the project is still in active developmet, we thought it best to rename all are releases from version `v1.x.x` to `v0.x.x`.
+This would make [`v0.17.0`](https://github.com/ixofoundation/ixo-blockchain/releases/v0.17.0) our last stable version.

+---

 > This document will have all details necessary to help getting started with ImpactHub